mjordan/NodeHadNamespace_Context_condition/README.md

 * [Islandora](https://github.com/Islandora-CLAW/islandora) a.k.a.
 CLAW

-## Usage
+## Installation

 This plugin needs to be placed in your Islandora site's `web/modules/contrib/islandora/src/Plugin/Condition` directory.

 ## Configuration

-Like any other Context condition.
+Works like any other Context condition.
 However, to limit this condition to Islandora objects, use it in conjuction with either the Node Bundle or Entity Bundle conditions provided by the core Islandora module, and be sure to check "Require all conditions."

 ## Maintainer